Hekkfern/Cpp-For-Everyone/source/chapter07/namespaces-and-the-scope-resolution-operator.rst

 Namespace identifiers are typically non-capitalized.

-here is an example of a piece of code using namespaces:
+Here is an example of a piece of code using namespaces:

 .. code-block:: cpp
     :linenos: